stanimirovn/docs-redis/README.md

 # docs-redis

-## Update documentation using the branches as follows:
+## Update documentation using the branches as described below:

 ### Master